 Governance and Oversight

-The Responsible Minerals Initiative (RMI) is coordinated by staff and is overseen by a Steering Committee of the membership.
-Members of RMI participate in a variety of working groups on specific issues and tools.
-The RMI is an initiative of the Responsible Business Alliance (RBA) and the Global e-Sustainability Initiative (GeSI) and is managed by and housed within the offices of the RBA.
+The activities of the Responsible Minerals Initiative (RMI) are coordinated by staff and overseen by a Steering Committee comprised of some RMI members.
+Members of the RMI participate in a variety of working groups on specific issues and tools.
+The RMI is an initiative of the Responsible Business Alliance (RBA) and is managed by and housed within the offices of the RBA.

-RBA is an ISEAL subscriber, and through this subscription RMI is working towards achieving full ISEAL membership, which will include an independent evaluation against the ISEAL Impacts and Assurance Codes.
+The RBA is an ISEAL subscriber, and through this subscription the RMI is working toward achieving full ISEAL membership, which will include an independent evaluation against the ISEAL Impacts and Assurance Codes.

-RMI staff manage the Responsible Minerals Assurance Process which utilizes approved independent third-party audit firms.
-Information about RMAP's Audit Firm and Auditor Approval process can be found here.
+RMI staff manage the Responsible Minerals Assurance Process, which utilizes approved independent third-party audit firms.
+Get more Information on RMAP's Audit Firm and Auditor Approval process.

-The RMI Steering Committee consists of 9 voting positions and 2 ex-officio nonvoting positions.
-The Steering Committee is responsible for the strategic guidance and direction of the RMI and reports to the EICC Board of Directors, including but not limited to:
+The RMI Steering Committee consists of 11 voting positions and 3 ex-officio nonvoting positions.
+The Steering Committee is responsible for the strategic guidance and direction of the RMI and reports to the RBA Board of Directors, including but not limited to: